 Equality, just like scientific merit, is a prerequisite for successful and sustainable development at the university.
 For this reason, I am happy to contribute my efforts to the Arbitration Board.

 The 6 members and 6 deputy members can be, but are not required to be, staff members of TU Graz.
+One-third of the members each are appointed respectively by the University Council, the Senate and the Working Group for Equal Opportunities for a term of office lasting two years.
 External members are encouraged to apply.The Arbitration Board must fulfill the 50% quota for women’s representation.